monalabs/mona-sdk/README.md

 - RAISE_EXPORT_EXCEPTIONS - set to true if you would like Mona's client to raise export related exceptions.
 When set to false and an export (or part of it) fails, the failure reason will be logged (default value: False).
+- RAISE_CONFIG_EXCEPTIONS - set to true if you would like Mona's client to raise config related exceptions.
+When set to false, and such an exception is met, the function will log an error and return false (default value: False).
 - NUM_OF_RETRIES_FOR_AUTHENTICATION - Number of retries to authenticate in case Mona's client unexpectedly cannot get an authentication response from the server (default value: 3).